 Skill: Solving Problems Involving Division of Three-Digit Whole Numbers by Two-Digit Whole Numbers

-Students develop an understanding of multiplication and division and the relationships between numbers by solving written problems.
-The types of problems presented below with examples can help students see basic number facts about multiplication and division in a variety of ways, depending on whether the problems are equal groups or comparison problems.
+Students develop an understanding of multiplication and division and the relationships between numbers by solving problems.
+The types of problems with examples presented below can support students to see basic multiplication and division facts in a variety of ways, depending on whether the problems are equal groups or comparison problems.
 Using problems to introduce basic number facts promotes students to reason their way to solutions and thus develops a better sense of operations.

 The sample written problems below contain one-digit numbers.
 The structures of both types of written problems also lend themselves to multi-digit numbers.